Pick the Right Flooring for the Climate Where You Live

 Broiling, freezing, moist and muggy, dry as a bone ... or somewhere in between.
 Whatever the climate is like where you live, it is likely to affect your home decor choices.
 How will popular types of flooring hold up to different climate conditions?
 Let's find out.

-Hardwood, as a natural flooring material, is affected by extremes of moisture or dryness, so try to keep your indoor relative humidity between 35 and 60 percent.
-Installing it below grade in a basement (or in any room where moisture could be a problem, such as a kitchen, laundry, or bath) is not the best idea.
-Neither is leaving your hardwood floors in an unheated or un-air-conditioned home while you are away; leave the HVAC on at a low setting.
+Hardwood, as a natural flooring material, is affected by extremes of damp or dryness, so try to keep your indoor relative humidity between 35 and 60 percent.
+Wood flooring installation below grade in a basement (or in any room where moisture could be a problem, like a kitchen, laundry, or bath) is not a great idea.
+Neither is leaving your hardwood floors in a very hot or cold home while you are away; leave the HVAC on at a low setting.
 Direct sunlight can damage hardwood too.
 Close the curtains when the sun is coming into the room, or for a longterm solution, apply UV-absorbing film to the windows.

-While bamboo is also a natural material, its damp resistance is higher, and it doesn't support mold growth, making it suitable for any level of your home, including the basement.
+While bamboo is also a natural material, its damp resistance is higher than hardwood's, and it doesn't support mold growth.
+This makes bamboo flooring suitable for any level of your home, including the basement.
 However, bamboo's thermal properties are lower than those of its upscale "cousin," making it a less cozy option for cold climates.

 Cork is an increasingly popular flooring material that offers a number of advantages: it is hypoallergenic, antimicrobial, and temperature stable, making it pleasantly warm in winter and cool in summer.
 Cork floors will be harmed, however, by excessive moisture.

 Laminate flooring comes in many varieties.
 The weaker ones tend to expand or contract with extremes of temperature or humidity, so it's important to leave an expansion gap around the perimeter of the room.
-Stronger (that is, more expensive) laminate floors will stand up to moderately humid basement conditions, although in case of flood, they will warp when exposed to standing water.
-Apply a moisture barrier to the subfloor before installing laminate and make sure that all seams are properly sealed.
+Stronger (that is, more costly) laminate floors will stand up to moderately humid basement conditions, although in flood-prone areas, be aware that they'll warp when exposed to standing water.
+Apply a moisture barrier to the subfloor before laminate installation and seal all seams properly.

 Ceramic or Stone Tile